dumplingdang/dumplingdang.github.io/index.md

 # Fannie Deng's Resume

 ## Profile
-Current student in near completion of associate certicate programs in computing studies at the British Columbia Institute of Technology persuing to further complete a Computer Systems Diploma and seeking opportunities to change career path to the information technology industry.
+Current student in near completion of associate certificate programs in computing studies at the British Columbia Institute of Technology pursuing to further complete a Computer Systems Diploma and seeking opportunities to change career path to the information technology industry.
 BCom graduate in Accounting at the University of British Columbia.
-Attention to details and goal-oriented written and verbal communical skills.
+Attention to details and goal-oriented written and verbal communication skills.
 Self-starter and quick learner in new working environment.

 ## Portfolio
 - [Web Development 1](https://dumplingdang.github.io/cafegloucester/)